ajakubo1/CanvasMenu/README.md

 ## From the author

-If you have any suggestions for the library, write me an email!
+If you have any suggestions for the library, write me an email (ajakubo1@gmail.com) or open new issue on github!

 Check for updates regularly!